35 Republicans buck Trump, back study of Jan. 6 Capitol riot

 “I encourage all members, Republicans and Democrats alike, to put down their swords for once, just for once, and support this bill,” said Katko.

-All 10 Republicans who voted in January to impeach Trump for encouraging his supporters to storm the Capitol supported the commission on Wednesday.
+Most of the 35 GOP defectors were moderates.
+All 10 Republicans who voted in January to impeach Trump for encouraging his supporters to storm the Capitol supported the commission.

 The 10 included Katko and Rep. Liz Cheney, R-Wyo., Trump’s most prominent House GOP critic, though she did not speak during Wednesday’s debate.
 The vote came a week after her colleagues dumped her from a Republican leadership position for repeatedly criticizing Trump for his role in the attack and his false claims that he lost the election because of widespread voting fraud.